What Is PACER? A Beginner’s Guide to Federal Court Records

 Step 2 — Start With the PACER Case Locator

-The Case Locator will show which court each case was filed in, the case number, and filing dates.
-Use this to identify which specific courts to access for full docket details.
+Search by party name, case number, court location, or filing date range.
+Run the full name, then run it again with and without middle initial.
+The Case Locator returns the court, case number, case type, and filing dates.
+Use these results to identify which specific courts to access for full docket details.

 Step 3 — Search Bankruptcy Courts Separately